Skip to main content

 Create stable version tags for production ensembles:

-edgit tag create analyze-company@v1.2.3 production
+edgit tag set analyze-company production v1.2.3

 # Production ensemble uses stable tag